zama-ai/bounty-program/README.md

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)

 # Bounty program committee
-Our bounty committee is responsible for everything from accepting your initial bounty application, review your code, merge your final PR and get your your well deserved reward.
-We selected a broad range of Zama team members and external reviewers to ensure that the process is as fair, fast and smooth as possible.
+Our bounty committee is responsible for everything from accepting your initial bounty application to reviewing your code, merging your final PR, and getting you your well-deserved reward.
+We have selected a broad range of Zama team members and external reviewers to ensure that the process is as fair, fast, and smooth as possible.

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)